iFixit/formy/readme.md

 ### `Form.onSubmit`

 Factory function to hook into a form's `submit` event.
+Cancels the native submit event.

 #### Parameters